mila-iqia/mila-docs/docs/Minimal_examples.rst

 * ``job.sh``: SLURM ``sbatch`` script.
 Can be launched with ``sbatch job.sh``.
 * ``main.py``: Example python script.

-Some examples (for example :doc:`this one <examples/distributed/multi_gpu/_index>`) are displayed in terms of the difference between some "base" example and the "new" example.
+Some examples are displayed as a difference with respect to a "base" example.
+For instance, the :doc:`multi-gpu example <examples/distributed/multi_gpu/index>` is shown as a difference with respect to the :doc:`single-gpu example <examples/distributed/single_gpu/index>`.